Pratiti Raychoudhury is the Global Head of User Research at Facebook.

 - We were able to use more rigorous probabilistic sampling techniques and nonresponse adjustments than many nongovernmental establishment surveys.

-The State of the Small Business Report is derived from the first wave of planned cross-sectional surveys we will conduct over the next six months.
+The State of the Small Business Report provides a deep dive in the United States of English speaking Small and Medium Businesses who have been active on Facebook platform during the survey fielding period.
 We believe that consistent, high-quality data and research will be critical toward understanding and addressing the unique challenges facing SMBs.
 We hope our work can contribute to solving part of the puzzle, hand in hand with other research that is emerging.

 About the study